Fusang: Eastern Japan

+According to Chinese historian Lianlong Wang (王連龍), the characters of "日本" are referring to the kingdom of Paekche as Japan was referred to as Busang Kingdom (扶桑國).
+Historically, "Busang (Fusang) Kingdom" was reserved for the "farthest east kingdom" depending on the nation that used it (i.e. Korea was a "Fusang Kingdom" from China's perspective) similar to Cheonggu/Qingqiu.
+However, since the individual was Korean, "Busang Kingdom" in the context of his epitaph was directing it towards Japan (then Yamato Kingship) as the kingdom of Japan was farthest east from Korea's perspective, while Ilbon (日本; 일본) was dedicated to Paekche, his home nation.
+Japanese historian Haruyuki Tono (東野 治之) also made a similar conclusion, stating that the term Nippon (日本; にっぽん) originally meant "Paekche" before being adopted by the Japanese.

 The term Fusang would later be used as a designation for 'Japan' in Chinese poetry.
 Since Japanese name Nihon (日本, lit.
 'Root [i.e. source, birthplace, origin] of the Sun') or the Chinese name Riben was a name of Japan, some Tang dynasty poets believed that Fusang "lay between the mainland and Japan."
 For instance, Wang Wei wrote a 753 farewell poem when Abe no Nakamaro (Chinese Zhao Heng 晁衡) returned to Japan, "The trees of your home are beyond Fu-sang."

 Fusang is pronounced Fusō in Japanese, from classical Fusau, and it is one of the names which is used as a designation for ancient Japan.
 Several warships of the Imperial Japanese Navy were named Fusō (the Japanese ironclad warship Fusō, or the World War II battleship Fusō).
 Several companies, such as Fuso, also bear the name.

 Gustaaf Schlegel believed that Fusang was most probably "the long island of Karafuto or it was Sakhalin".
 Joseph Needham added that "if Kamchatka and the Kuriles may also be considered, there is no better means of identifying it at the present day."

 Note that there was an ancient province of Japan which was named the Fusa-no kuni (the 'Country of Fusa') in eastern Honshū, which encompassed all of the modern-day Chiba Prefecture as well as the southwestern part of the modern-day Ibaraki Prefecture.